Registered nurses are an essential part of patient care.

 They are generally the first and last line of communication between doctors and their patients.

-In fact, a medical diagnosis is only one part of a patient’s complex medical information.
+A medical diagnosis is only one part of a patient’s complex medical information.

-This is why a nursing diagnosis is necessary.
+It’s why a nursing diagnosis is necessary.

 What Is Nursing Diagnosis?